Computing Mean & STD in Image Dataset

 4. Closing words

-I hope this tutorial was helpful for those who were looking for a quick guide on computing the image stats.
-From my experience, normalizing images with respect to dataset mean and std does not always help to improve the performance, but it is one of the things I always try first.
+I hope this tutorial was helpful for those looking for a quick guide on computing the image dataset stats.
+From my experience, normalizing images with respect to the data-level mean and std does not always help to improve the performance, but it is one of the things I always try first.
 Happy learning and stay tuned for the next posts!